-National regulation Scope of applicability Ordinance on the Retail of Medicinal Products Definition of pharmacies and drug stores as distribution channels Narcotic Substances ordinance Distribution of narcotic-containing medicinal products Summary of Product Characteristics Ordinance e Structure of the summary of product characteristics Patient Information Leaflet Ordinance Structure of the patient information leaflet Ordinance on the Labelling of Products Structure of labelling/outer packaging Pharmacovigilance Ordinance PV responsibilities of the marketing authorisation holder, notification of side effects and incidents Ordinance on pharmaceutical representatives Authorisation and testing of pharmaceutical representative Ordinance for Companies Producing Medicina Products Corporate requirements for pharmaceutical companies Fee Tariff Ordinance Governs the tariffs for activities of the BASG (e.g. marketing authorisations, inspections) Ordinance on the Authorisation and Control of Medicinal Products Ordinance setting forth the principles of approval of medicinal products by chief consultants and control physicians, follow-up control of prescriptions and documentation principles Rules of procedure for the publication of the Code of Reimbursement acc. to \$ 351g ASVG (VO-EKO) Rules of procedure published by the Main Association of Austrian Social Insurance Institutions Procedural Cost ordinance pursuant to § 351g Abs.
-4 ASVG (VK-VO) Governs the amount of flat-fee cost rates for applications for a procedure in connection with the EKO Ordinance on NIS Compulsory registration of nIS before implementing (since 01.09.2010) contains planning, inspection, authorization of Non-interventional studies; relevant for pharmaceutical companies who plan, implement, inspect/or finance a NIS Ordinance on Distance Selling Sales of medicinal products via distance selling Other legal regulations Scope of applicability Good Clinical Practices GCP Guidelines on clinical trials Good Manufacturing Practices GMP Guidelines on the manufacture of medicinal products Good Laboratory Practices GLP Guidelines on the evaluation of medicinal products Good Distribution Practices GDP Guidelines on logistics for medicinal products Declaration of Helsinki Duties of the physician (e.g. in clinical trials) Code of Conduct CoC Rules for the information and advertisement policy of pharmaceutical companies, cooperation with members among experts, institutions and patientorganisations EU average prices acc. to ASVG Governs the procedure of the price commission when determining the EU average price pursuant to § 351c (6) ASVG Guidelines for the economic prescription of RöV medicinal products and curing aids Cost guidelines of the health insurance Principles of the HEK (Medicinal Product Evaluation Commission) HEK Includes information on HEK relating to economic evaluation criteria, package sizes, follow-up controls and principles for the verification of deliverability in the red box of the EKO
+National regulation Scope of applicability Ordinance on the Retail of Medicinal Products Definition of pharmacies and drug stores as distribution channels Narcotic Substances ordinance Distribution of narcotic-containing medicinal products Summary of Product Characteristics Ordinance Structure of the summary of product characteristics Patient Information Leaflet Ordinance Structure of the patient information leaflet Ordinance on the Labelling of Products Structure of labelling/outer packaging Pharmacovigilance Ordinance PV responsibilities of the marketing authorisation holder, notification of side effects and incidents Ordinance on pharmaceutical representatives Authorisation and testing of pharmaceutical representative Ordinance for Companies Producing Medicinal Products Corporate requirements for pharmaceutical companies Fee Tariff Ordinance Governs the tariffs for activities of the BASG (e.g. marketing authorisations, inspections) Ordinance on the Authorisation and Control of Medicinal Products Ordinance setting forth the principles of approval of medicinal products by chief consultants and control physicians, follow-up control of prescriptions and documentation principles Rules of procedure for the publication of the Cod of Reimbursement acc. to \$ 351g ASVG (VO-EKO) Procedural Cost ordinance pursuant to § 351g Abs.
+4 ASVG (VK-VO) Governs the amount of flat-fee cost rates for applications for a procedure in connection with the EKO Ordinance on NIS Compulsory registration of nIS before implementing (since 01.09.2010) contains planning, inspection, authorization of Non-interventional studies; relevant for pharmaceutical companies who plan, implement, inspect/or finance a NIS Ordinance on Distance Selling Sales of medicinal products via distance selling Bundesstatistikgesetz (BStatG) Provision of data by the federal government to certain recipients; regulations on "Statistics Austria"; basis for the implementation of the Austrian Micro Data Center Forschungsorganisationsgesetz (FOG) Support of science and research; framework conditions for data processing for the purpose of research and statistics; access to register data for operational research Other legal regulations Scope of applicability Good Clinical Practices GCP Guidelines on clinical trials

+Good Clinical Practices GCP Guidelines on clinical trials Good Manufacturing Practices GMP Guidelines on the manufacture of medicinal products Good Laboratory Practices GLP Guidelines on the evaluation of medicinal products Good Distribution Practices GDP Guidelines on logistics for medicinal products Declaration of Helsinki Duties of the physician (e.g. in clinical trials) Code of Conduct CoC Rules for the information and advertisement policy of pharmaceutical companies, cooperation with members among experts, institutions and patientorganisations EU average prices acc. to ASVG Governs the procedure of the price commission when determining the EU average price pursuant to \$ 351c (6) ASVG Guidelines for the economic prescription of medicinal products and curing aids RöV Cost guidelines of the health insurance Principles of the HEK (Medicinal Product Evaluation Commission) HEK Includes information on HEK relating to economic evaluation criteria, package sizes, follow-up controls and principles for the verification of deliverability in the red box of the EKO